-Refuge in Audacity: Utilises this in quite a few episodes; for example, preventing Sally from finding the dead bodies in the boot of her car by hurling a brick at the windscreen; holding Rachel at gunpoint with a water pistol; distracting a gang of car thieves by pretending to be a male prostitute; shocking two security guards out of commission by using his new power to pull a rabbit out of his ass.
+Refuge in Audacity: Utilises this in quite a few episodes; for example, preventing Sally from finding the dead bodies in the boot of her car by hurling a brick at the windscreen; holding Rachel at gunpoint with a water pistol; distracting a gang of car thieves by pretending to try to hire them as male prostitutes; shocking two security guards out of commission by using his new power to pull a rabbit out of his ass.

 Resurrective Immortality: He can be hurt or injured in the normal way, but will heal all injuries once he dies and comes back to life.

 They Killed Kenny Again: Nathan dies from from being impaled in the chest (twice), being mauled by Tony in an alternate timeline, beaten to death, breaking his neck in a webisode and being shot in the head in another alternate timeline.

 Vitriolic Best Buds: This label can be applied to just about every lasting friendship Nathan forms, especially with Simon.
 Furthermore, this wasn't entirely new to his character at the time: in a phone conversation with one of his pre-community service friends, Nathan can be heard dropping a number of deeply insulting remarks- and actually begins a conversation by loudly asking "How's the herpes?"